agileactors/training-creator-tool/content/trainings/example.md

         body: |-
           # Sandbox as iframe

-          It may not work in preview mode.
+          It may not work in preview mode

           [Example 1](codesandbox-embed://example_1)
       - pageTitle: Sandbox as url